dfttoolkit package¶

 - lines¶

-The contents of the control.in file.
+contents of the aims.out file

 - Type: